epogrebnyak/abacus/README.md

 ]
 ```

-7. Append all entries to ledger and get a balance sheet.
+7. Append all entries to a ledger and get a balance sheet.

 ```python
 book = Book(chart, named_entry_shortcodes)